-NEW PLYMOUTH CIRLS HIGH SCHOOL SIR GEORGE CURRIE VICE - CHANCELLOR UNIVERSITY OF NEW ZEALAND JET APRUL 1960 high school, displayed on the wall of the loyer to the hall.
+NEW PLYMOUTH CIRLS HIGH SCHOOL SIR GEORGE CURRIE VICE - CHANCELLOR UNIVERSITY OF NEW ZEALAND JET APRUL 1960 JUBILEE CANDID SHOTS C Above: The plaque that marks the opening of the New Assembly Hall at the New Plymouth Girls' High School, displayed on the wall of the foyer high school, displayed on the wall of the loyer to the hall.
 Below: During the opening of the hall, a stray black Persian found its way in and sat sunning itself on the carpeted stairs.
 It wasn't long before young John came down the stairs, and it didn't take long for him to make friends with it.